haberdashPI/Weber.jl/docs/src/extend.md

-    As a general rule, inside an extended method, when you call the same function which that method implements, you should pass `next(experiment)` while all other functions taking ane experiment argument should be passed `top(experiment)`.
+    As a general rule, inside an extended method, when you call the same function which that method implements, you should pass `next(experiment)` while all other functions taking an experiment argument should be passed `top(experiment)`.

 # The private interface of run-time objects.